Bruc3U/Iowa_liquor_sale_analysis/README.md

 # Conclusion

 In conclusion, COVID-19 has deeply affected our society in a variety of ways.<br>
-Despite differences, individuals reacted similarly to the pandemic and changed the market for a long time.<br>
+Despite differences, individuals reacted similarly to the pandemic and the market changed for a long time.<br>

+The main challenge was the dataset size, many superficial data had to be analyzed and cleared before proceeding to any further actions.<br>
+Segmentation was needed.
+By categorizing our data into several groups, and limiting analysis to private individuals we were able to increase the overall accuracy.<br>

 Liquor is an everyday relaxant for many individuals, during troubled times, we often see its consumption increase.<br>
-As stated earlier,

-With a spike in alcohol consumption, a concerning view is addiction
+Iowa's rural and urban citizens did play according to this trend.<br>
+We saw a tremendous increase in the amount purchased, with an overall taste change.
+A key influence for those transformations is purchasing power.<br>
+As the pandemic spread, we saw a serious decline in the liquor budget while consumption increased.<br>
+All-time favorites started to shift, for instance, vodka became the most popular drink in urban areas and ended 5 years of whiskey rein.<br>

+A spike in alcohol consumption can be detrimental to public safety.<br>
+As we all know it, the addictive nature of alcohol is destructive.
+We must be

 # ANNEXES: